 - Master's degrees - a few of the more prestigious schools such as some universities may require you to have a master's degree.

-In-class courses and the above qualifications are more common in the Middle East.
+In-class courses and the above qualifications are more common in the Middle East and parts of Europe.
 Other than that they are accepted in most of Asia.

 5. What are the benefits of an online course?